Monte Carlo Null Models for Genomic Data: False Rejections of Null Models Using Simulated Data

 Preserving more of the individual properties (inter-element distances) was the safe choice, essentially avoiding false rejections, while assuming uniform point locations resulted in a high degree of false rejections, whether the test was resolved analytically or by Monte Carlo simulation.
 For this particular test, using a too simple assumption on segment location (assuming uniform location for segments that were in reality clustered) presented less of a problem.
-The reason for this is that the auto-correlation between values of $X_i$, as discussed in Section \ref{sec:ordering}, would be relatively low, and thus not lead to any strong under-estimation of p-values.
+The reason for this is that the autocorrelation between values of $X_i$, as discussed in Section~\ref{sec:ordering}, would be relatively low, and thus not lead to any strong underestimation of $p$-values.

-It was shown in the previous two sections that using simple null models led to lower p-values and more rejections when testing the relation of TF binding to genes to certain chromatin states.
-Although it would be tempting to consider the higher significance as a sign of better power of the testing setup, the assumption of uniform TF binding location is problematic and could lead to p-values being underestimated.
+It was shown in the previous two sections that using simple null models led to lower $p$-values and more rejections when testing the relation of TF binding to genes to certain chromatin states.
+Although it would be tempting to consider the higher significance as a sign of better power of the testing setup, the assumption of uniform TF binding location is problematic and could lead to $p$-values being underestimated.
 We have also shown on purely simulated data that too simple and unrealistic assumptions can lead to a high degree of false rejections.
 Here, we combine the real data of TF binding with simulated segment data having the same characteristics as genes and chromatin states, but where the simulated data is generated independently from TF binding locations and chromatin states.
 The null hypothesis should then not be rejected in any test after multiple testing correction.